upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

     appendFilePath: true # to append file path to Edit link
 ---

 Last time, I mentioned that I tried to write sudoku solver in haskell and it was using too much memory and time.
-So I tried to solve it again and I was able to do it, I guess this time the different thing was that I am more experienced.
+So I tried to solve it again and this time I was able to do it, I guess I just needed more motivation.

-We will be using this file format as an input to our suodku program:
+We will be using this file format as input to our suodku program:

 ```
 92634.7.1